 Crystal-clear waters and a secluded beach with pine trees and rocky coastline under a bright blue sky.

-Make your trip from Mykonos to Kos (All Ports) enjoyable with these handy tips for a safe, comfy, and fun journey!
-The route offers stunning views and connects you to the rich experiences both islands have to offer.
+Make your journey from Mykonos to Kos (All Ports) an enjoyable adventure with these simple tips for a safe, comfy, and fun ride!
+With a quick ferry route that connects you via Kos (Main Port), you’ll be immersed in the charm of Kos in no time.

-Onboard Dining: There are dining options on the ferry, but consider bringing your own snacks and water for extra convenience.
+Onboard Dining: There are dining options available, but it's a good idea to bring snacks and water for the trip.

-Check out our blog for more tips and inspiration to help you enjoy your trip to Kos (All Ports) even more.
+Check out our blog for more tips and inspiration to help you enjoy your trip to Kos even more.

 View of a busy ferry port with multiple ships docked along the waterfront of a coastal city.